-Time management is the process of planning out how to use your time effectively.
-It’s key to working efficiently and aims to maximize productivity and work value.
-In a professional setting, time management enables internal teams to complete more work, more efficiently, thereby adding additional value to a business.
+Time management is the process of planning how to use your time effectively.
+It’s essential for working efficiently and aims to maximize productivity and work value.
+In a professional setting, time management enables internal teams to complete work more efficiently, thereby adding additional value to the business.

 Similarly, project time management involves analyzing and developing a schedule and timeline for project completion.
 Formalized time management processes provide a buffer for things like unexpected roadblocks and under- or over-estimated project timelines.